 It can be expensive to take a regular taxi around downtown Chicago.
 A cheaper, more fun and much more scenic way is to travel by water taxi.

-One way tickets are $6 and and an all day pass is $10 to sail along the Chicago River, connecting Ogilvie Transportation Center (Metra trains) and Union Station (Amtrak trains) to Michigan Avenue and Chinatown.
+One-way tickets are $6 and an all-day pass is $10 to sail along the Chicago River, connecting Ogilvie Transportation Center (Metra trains) and Union Station (Amtrak trains) to Michigan Avenue and Chinatown.
 And the water taxis run about every 15 minutes, so no long waits.
 They operate from April through December.

 During the ride, the taxi winds through a narrow path of skyscrapers and passes under bridges, allowing passengers to see the Chicago Riverwalk restaurant patios and get a glimpse of several iconic buildings, including the corn cob-styled Marina Towers.

 My kids and I like to sit on the water taxi’s upper deck.
 The kids spend most of the time looking over the railing, down at the water, but I like to look up at the city’s incredible architecture.
 The view is much better than the one you get from the back seat of a regular taxi.